What Is Cryptocurrency 2.0?

 If you give up part of your hard drive space to store someone else’s files, for example, then you would be ‘paid’ by the network in tokens.
 You could then use these tokens to store your files on the network.

 Some cryptocurrency exchanges are also beginning to offer services trading these tokens for other kinds of cryptocurrency, such as bitcoin.
-It means that the tokens will gain a market value, independently of the cryptocurrency 2.0 application that they are designed to serve.
+It means that the tokens will gain in market value, independently of the cryptocurrency 2.0 application that they are designed to serve.

 You will be able to use your tokens in exchange for the service that the application is providing, or sell them on to make money.
-Users of cryptocurrency 2.0 apps could end up providing more resource than they use and then selling on the tokens that they collect for a profit.
+Users of cryptocurrency 2.0 apps could end up providing more resources than they use and then selling on the tokens that they collect for a profit.

 Cryptocurrency 2.0 is only just emerging as a concept, but if it takes off, it could create new opportunities for services where the users don’t have to trust anyone – and could maybe earn a little money by participating.